haresfaiez/haresfaiez.github.io/_posts/2023-05-21-how-to-write-a-property-based-testing-library-erlang-vs-haskell.md

   * Returns `#fail` result

 The messages between the main worker and the workers that run the tests are tuples.
-The first element in each tuple is an atom that describe the type of the message.
+The first element in each tuple is an atom that describes the type of the message.
 It's `worker_msg` if the message is sent from a testing worker to the main worker.
 When the message is from a main worker to a testing worker, it's `failed_test`.

-Here how the main worker waits for the testing workers messages:
+Here is how the main worker waits for the testing workers' messages:
 ```erlang
 receive
   {worker_msg, #pass{performed = PassedRcvd, samples = SamplesRcvd}, From, Id} ->